-After that book and my head had stop spinning, we still had to wait for our belongings to arrive to Indonesia.
+After that book and my head had stopped spinning, we still had to wait for our belongings to arrive in Indonesia.
 I had nothing to read or code.
-So I thought I would put my Node-knowledge into action.
-And started to check out Express.
+So I thought I would put my Node-knowledge into action and started to check out Express.

 Here we are.
-I haven’t really coded anything real, but rather read, labbed and followed a lot of tutorials.
-But i’ve picked a couple of things that I’ve found very useful.
-I really don’t know how to classify them, but maybe it could be called patters, as in “ways I often end up working”.
+I haven’t really coded anything real, but rather read, labbed, and followed a lot of tutorials.
+But I’ve picked a couple of things that I’ve found very useful.
+I really don’t know how to classify them, but maybe it could be called patterns, as in “ways I often end up working”.

 BIG DISCLAIMER - these are just my remember list.
 I’m getting old.
 I forget stuff.
 I write it here.
 I’m getting old.
 I forget … no… wait… What I’m saying is that you shouldn’t expect to be blown away by the depth and innovation here.
 But I can almost guarantee that you and I haven’t thought about the same things.
 You might pick something interesting up.